China Tours & Package Trips

 Where can I see pandas in China?

 The best place to see a giant panda in China is the Chengdu Research Base of Giant Panda Breeding.
 This non-profit facility is home to over 80 pandas and enables visitors to observe the monochrome bears at play.
-We have five different escorted itineraries that include time in Chengdu and a morning visit to the panda center so you have a few options available if pandas are on your wishlist.
+We have several different escorted itineraries that include time in Chengdu and a morning visit to the panda center so you have a few options available if pandas are on your wishlist.
 For more information, see our guide to visiting pandas in China.